 A script doesn’t have to be a list of lines to say.
 If you have call center scripts in that format now, you can repurpose them into formats and channels that make the most important information more accessible to your customer service representatives.

-Your reps shouldn’t have to read 500 words in script form to get to the information they need, all while the customer waits on the line.
+Your agents shouldn’t have to read 500 words in script form to get to the information they need, all while the customer waits on the line.
 You can use customer service technology to make sure all your resources are well organized and formatted, so it’s easy for reps to find the right information quickly.

 Train representatives to make customer experience their top priority

 Where using call center scripts gets tricky is when customer service agents think they have to prioritize following the script over providing the best customer experience.
-Make sure your training and internal processes for your call center makes it very clear that is not the case.
+Make sure your agent training and internal processes for your call center makes it very clear that is not the case.

 Make sure your call center scripts are accurate